Rafael Devers Player Props: Red Sox vs. Cubs

 Rafael Devers At The Plate

+- Devers has 87 hits, which ranks first among Boston hitters this season, while batting .256 with 42 extra-base hits.

-- Among the qualified hitters in baseball, his batting average ranks 90th, his on-base percentage ranks 90th, and he is 31st in the league in slugging.
+- Among the qualifying batters in baseball, he ranks 80th in batting average, 89th in on-base percentage, and 15th in slugging.

-- Devers has picked up a hit in 60.9% of his 87 games this year, with at least two hits in 29.9% of them.
+- In 61.4% of his 88 games this season, Devers has picked up at least one hit.
+He's also had 27 multi-hit games.

-- Devers has an RBI in 41 of 87 games this season, with multiple RBI in 17 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- Devers has picked up an RBI in 47.7% of his games this season, with two or more RBI in 20.5% of his games.
+He has also produced three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.